 The making of the DALI CD Vol. 5

-This DALI release has been produced with focus on using as little compression as possible and on high quality sound.
-As always, the purpose of this release is to present a wide ranging musical selection to inspire music lovers to take more pleasure in repeated listening to fine performances and outstanding sound production.
+This DALI release has been produced with a focus on using as little compression as possible and on high-quality sound.
+As always, the purpose of this release is to present a wide-ranging musical selection to inspire music lovers to take more pleasure in repeated listening to fine performances and outstanding sound production.

 The dogma was simple: to create music with nerve, presence and authenticity with minimal use (if any) of compression and Auto-Tune – with all instruments, lead vocals and backing vocals recorded on the spot.